FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 The response body does not need to be included in notifications.
 It can be configured using the *includeResponseBody* parameter in the *application.properties* file.
-Also, the calculation difference result can be part of the notification if it has been set to *true* using the *includeCalculateDiffResult* parameter in the *application.properties* file.
-There are 3 examples of notifications with the response body and the calculation difference result.
-The first is for created data:
+Also, the calculation difference result can be part of the notification if the *includeCalculateDiffResult* parameter is set to *true* in the *application.properties* file.

+There are three examples of notifications with the response body and the calculation difference result.

+The first example is for created data:

 ```json
 {